Do Go On - 126 - Virginia Hall: The Limping Lady

 Yeah.

-So I keep no one I can't.
+So I keep door knocking.

-Can't be Mary.
 So she realizes it's time to go.

-She had to use her own escape route that she'd been sending so many men across in the winter time.
+She had to use her own escape route that she'd been sending so many men across in the wintertime.

-So she'd been sending men across this, it was like a 30 mile or 48 kilometer trek across
+It was like a 30 mile or 48 kilometers.

-the Pyrenees Mountains into Spain.
+trek across the Pyrenees mountains into Spain.

-Keep in mind she's hiking through snow with a wooden prosthetic leg.
+Keep in mind, she's hiking through snow with a wooden prosthetic leg.

-For 48 kilometers.
+For 48 kilometres.

 She'd given her artificial foot its own nickname.